<Home/Articles/Halloween around the world: Culture and customs

 The Philippines

-Many Filipinos travel back to their home region for the Halloween period, one of the biggest events of the year for this majority Roman Catholic country.
+In the Philippines, many Filipinos travel back to their home region for the Halloween period, one of the biggest events of the year for this majority Roman Catholic country.
 Preparations begin in advance by cleaning up cemeteries, spring cleaning the home and gathering all the celebration essentials: candles, flowers and food.
 The graveside reunions on the 1st and 2nd days of November have a decidedly upbeat atmosphere, as families assemble to celebrate the lives of the deceased, equipped with tables and chairs, picnics, card games and music.
+It’s not uncommon to light candles and put flowers on the tomb of a deceased relative.
 This event to commemorate those passed becomes a celebration for all the family.

 Make it happen